ManudattaG/my_python_project/README.md

 * vehicle-location-data --> Visualize vehicle location on Map based on location coordinates
 * Quartett-Game --> A game of 20 cards and 4 players
 * code/Tic-Tac-Toe Game --> A game of [X] [O] [X] [O]

-Few other implementations on Python Data structures, automating the boring stuffs in Python, AWS utility codes using boto3 SDK and Python --> [here](my_python_project/code/)
 ```

+Few other implementations on Python Data structures, Collections and Types, automating the boring stuffs in Python, AWS utility codes using boto3 SDK and Python --> [here](my_python_project/code/)

 ## Pre requisites: